maximepeschard/hop_suisse/project_proposal/project_proposal_tatoule.md

 (like merging datasets from different websites).
 The spatio-temporal  depth of the data will allows us to address several questions on sport habits in Switzerland, better described in the following section.
 The only _risk_ we can foresee now (before actually having explored the dataset) concerns the _sparsity of the longitudinal data_.
 Namely, a rich time-series of results will  likely be available only for a very small fraction of athletes (and in particular runners).
 This will probably limit the statistical significance of the analysis of athletes' performance across time.
-If the volume of longitudinal data for runners will not be sufficient, we will explore datasets from other sport disciplines, like biking or triathlon that still present namy events, each year.
+If the volume of longitudinal data for runners will not be sufficient, we will similarly explore datasets from other sport disciplines, like biking or triathlon, as they also present many events, each year.

 ### Time-plan and Deliverables